betterinformatics/inf4-hci-2/_timeline_ed/transport.md

 ---
-name: Transport around Edinburgh
+name: Getting around around Edinburgh
 icon: bus
 date: 2015-10-25
 ---

 For travelling to and from the **King's Buildings** Campus the University offers a free shuttle bus.
-To get on all you need is your Student Card.
+ All you need use it is your Student Card.

 <a class="btn btn-default" href="http://www.ed.ac.uk/transport/public-transport/buses/shuttle-bus">
-    King's Shuttle Bus Info
+    King's Shuttle Bus Information
   </a>

-Edinburgh has Busses, Trams and Taxis (Black Cab and hireable like Uber).
+Edinburgh has Buses, Trams and Taxis (Black Cab and hireable like Uber).
-Busses are mostly run by *Lothian Busses*, some other services are also available.
+Buses are mostly run by *Lothian Busses*, with some other services also being available.
-The Trams mostly cover *New Town*, with routes out to the Western Subburbs and the Airport.
+The Trams mostly cover *New Town*, with routes out to the Western Suburbs and the Airport.

 <div class="btn-group">
   <a class="btn btn-default" href="http://www.health-service.ed.ac.uk/">